Mentor for Sound 2018/2019

 Master in film directing INSAS, Brussels.
 Religious Science Laboratoire Audio-Visuel à l’Ecole Pratique des Hautes Etudes.
 Phd Cinématographie Sorbonne, Paris (promotor Jean Rouch).
-Studio lector INSAS.
+He was a studio lector at INSAS.
 Writer of novels and theatre plays.
-Realised and produced a number of documentaries.
-Eric is a coach and conducts the "Root Seminar".
+Realised and produced a number of documentary films.

 Didier Volckaert is an artist and otaku.
 He created Optical Installations, made several award winning Documentaries and even a Fiction Feature Film.
 His main interests, apart from life, are Cinema, Japanese Pop Culture, Industrial Music & Art, Toys, Pirates & Piracy, Science Fiction, Eroticism and the Exotic.
 Didier is a coach and conducts both the Pre-Cinema / Databased Future seminar and the editing sessions.

 Sabine Groenewegen creates investigative work using speculative fiction in moving image and immersive mediations.
 Her audiovisual work been coproduced by Argos Centre for Art and Media and Spectre Productions and received support from the Dutch Broadcasting Foundation, Flemish Audiovisual Fund, Danish Art Foundation, Light Cone, and the Amsterdam Fund for the Art among others.
 She is currently developing a body of work which explores how the experiences of our ancestors are part of our present and future psychobiological reality.

 Former SIC participant, Margaux Schwarz is part of the team for the coordination of the SIC programme 2018/2019.